z-open/zerv-sync/README.md

 #### object property change notification.
 Publication shall have an option to be notified not only on object changes but even more precisely to the property level.
-Then a publication shall only push an object to its subscribers when some specific object properties have changed.
+Then a publication shall only push an object to its subscribers when some specific object properties have changed (or incremental changes).
 This will reduce network activity and increase performance.

 #### Always at the notification listener level